ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Consolidated billing is confined to a single given region.
 Usage cannot be consolidated from one region to another.
 * While consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, all other Professional plan instances of the service in the enterprise hierarchy report zero authorized users, even though they continue to list their authorized users.

-When consolidated billing is enabled on a {{site.data.keyword.contdelivery_short}} service instance, authorized user emails are consolidated from all other instances of the service in the enterprise hierarchy and in the same region, including service instances that are [pending reclamation](/docs/account?topic=account-resource-reclamation).
-Before you delete an instance of the service that is participating in billing consolidation, you should manually delete the authorized users from the **Manage > Authorized users** tab of the instance.
+If you delete a {{site.data.keyword.contdelivery_short}} service instance in an enterprise account that has consolidated billing enabled, consolidated billing will cease, and all other instances of the service in the enterprise and region will resume normal billing.
+If you restore the deleted service instance while it is pending reclamation, consolidated billing will not automatically be re-enabled.
+If desired, you can re-enable consolidated billing from the **Manage > Consolidated billing** tab of the restored {{site.data.keyword.contdelivery_short}} service instance.
-{: important}
+{: tip}

 ## Authorized users
 {: #authorized_users}